 Basic Welding Certificate

-A wide variety of career opportunities are available to students who prepare for actual work situations through practical training in welding processes, blueprint reading and sketching.
+A wide variety of career opportunities are available to students who prepare for actual work situations through practical training in welding.

-Students in this program learn to weld in the four main welding positions on fillet welds and plate using several welding processes.
-This certificate prepares the graduate for employment in a variety of industrial and construction settings.
+Students in this program will learn the basic skills to weld in the four main welding positions using GMAW and SMAW welding processes.

 |REQUIRED COURSE INFORMATION||Credit Hours|